 - Happens to Sheilla Horowitz in Knights of the Dinner Table during the "Grudge Match" arc.
 Following the elimination games, one member of each of the gaming groups is supposed to belly up to the table for the final showdown.
 Sheila expects to be backed up by the power players from the other 'evil' groups: the other players being supposed to take the fall to allow them to progress.
 Instead she finds herself Surrounded by Idiots.

-- When the Blood Gulch Crew stop arguing and band together, they're actually fairly successful losers.
+- In Red vs. Blue, when the Blood Gulch Crew stop arguing and band together, they're actually fairly successful losers.